unusualstudio/unusualstudio-projects/README.md

 These correspond to the four leftmost lists in the Trello board where I had previously been tracking my projects: the other two, "Limbo" and "Forgotten", will either be represented as -1 and -2 (respectively), or not included in this repository.

+Understanding [how I generally approach projects](https://github.com/stuartpb/how-i-roll/blob/master/starting/apps.md) may be helpful in understanding the progression from stage 0 to stage 1.

 ### status

-A long-form description of what's been done and what needs to be done.
+A long-form Markdown description of what's been done and what needs to be done.

 ### logo